praj-bellakka/tp/docs/UserGuide.md

 ### Food Tracker

 #### Adding food tracker entry: `add`
-Adds a food entry to the food tracker and prompts the user to fill in any additional information needed if an exact match to the user inputted food name was not found in the food database.
+Adds a food tracker entry to the food tracker and prompts the user to fill in any additional information needed if an exact match to the user inputted food name was not found in the food database.

 Format: `add [/MEALTYPE] FOOD_NAME`